What are transactional emails?

 Feedback request emails can be an excellent way to help create a positive customer experience, help keep businesses on course, and shed light on how others perceive their performance.
 The end goal is to obtain an honest response from customers regarding their experience with your service/product.
 You can learn more about the importance of feedback request emails and how to write a remarkable one in our post: How to write a winning feedback request email: 8 best practices to follow.

 Renewal emails are sent to customers in order to remind them that their subscription, contract, or membership is about to expire.
 Renewal emails are crucial to customer retention and loyalty.
 The customer should feel as though they are being thought of and their business is valuable, to both parties of course.
+You can learn more about renewal emails in our post: Renewal email: 6 best practices to follow.

 Loyal customers are your best advocates.
 Referral emails are a great way for organizations and companies to spread the word about their products using the help of established, satisfied customers.
 Those kinds of emails usually offer referrers a variety of incentives to encourage them to get new customers on board.